Rich Flourless Hazelnut Chocolate Cake

 - Process the hazelnuts in a food processor using the pulse button until finely ground.
 Set aside.

-- Combine the chocolate, butter and cocoa powder in a heatproof bowl over a saucepan of simmering water (don’t let the base of the bowl touch the water).
-Cook, stirring occasionally, until melted and smooth.
+- Combine the chocolate, butter and cocoa powder in a medium heatproof bowl over a saucepan of simmering water (don’t let the base of the bowl touch the water).
+Heat, stirring occasionally, until melted and smooth.
 Remove from heat and stir in the coffee.
 Set aside.

-- Use an electric mixer to beat the eggs and sugar until just combined.
-Use a large metal spoon or spatula to fold in the chocolate mixture, then fold in the ground hazelnuts.
+- Use a balloon whisk to mix the eggs and sugar until just combined.
+Stir in the chocolate mixture and then the ground hazelnuts until evenly combined.

-- Pour into the prepared tin and bake for 45-50 minutes or until the centre has a slight wobble when the pan is shaken gently.
-Remove from the oven and cool completely in the pan on a wire rack (about 2½ hours).
-Serve sprinkled with icing sugar or cocoa powder and accompanied by cream, ice-cream and berries.
+- Pour into the prepared tin and bake in preheated oven for 45-50 minutes or until the centre 10cm (4in) still wobbles slightly when the tin is shaken gently.
+Remove from the oven and cool in the tin on a wire rack (this will take about 2½ hours).